 A non-profit corporation whose mission is to raise awareness about the condition of HELLP Syndrome, raise money for research, provide support to families affected by this condition and conduct research on the condition.

 The HER Foundation

-The HER Foundation is the world’s largest grassroots network of Hyperemesis Gravidarum(HG) survivors and leading site for HG information on the Internet.
-HER is dedicated to helping those suffering hyperemesis and those who have survived it.
+The HER Foundation is the world’s largest grassroots network of Hyperemesis Gravidarum(HG) survivors and the leading site for HG information on the Internet.
+HER is dedicated to helping those suffering from hyperemesis and those who have survived it.
 Only those who experience HG can truly understand how difficult it is!
 The Foundation is here to be a voice of support and education to all who are faced with managing HG.

 Precious Premmies Lunch, a very special event to raise money for some of the most special little people, Premmie babies at the Mater Mothers Hospital in Brisbane.